Evaluate

 Indexes that appear only on the left-hand side would be interpreted as broadcasting the value of the right-hand side along that dimension.

-because that indicates that the expression should be broadcast along that target dimension, but there is currently no way to specify the size of that dimension.
-It is allowed by the tensora
+This operation is not currently allowed by evaluate because that indicates that the expression should be broadcast along that target dimension, but there is currently no way to specify the size of that dimension.
+It is allowed by the tensora CLI, however.

 from tensora import Tensor, evaluate